bitquery/graphql-docs/docs/Schema/stellar/blocks.md

 - **date** : This field can be used to filter the blocks by the date of the block.
 - **baseReserve** : This field can be used to filter the blocks by the base reserve of the ledger at the time of the block.
 - **baseFee** : This field can be used to filter the blocks by the base fee of the ledger at the time of the block.
-- **any** : A catch-all field ( OR Logic) that can be used to filter on any other field in the payments API.
+- **any** : A catch-all field ( OR Logic) that can be used to filter on any other field in the blocks API.

 </details>